-Four elements P, Q, R and S belong to the third period of the Modern Periodic Table and have respectively 1, 3, 5 and 7 electrons in their outermost shells.
-Write the electronic configurations of Q and R and determine their valences.
+Four elements P, Q, R and S belong to the third period of the Modern Periodic Table and have, respectively 1, 3, 5 and 7 electrons in their outermost shells.
+Write the electronic configurations of Q and R and determine their valency.
 Write the molecular formula of the compound formed when P and S combine.
 VIEW SOLUTION

 - Question 10